Variables and Environment Variables In Bash

 Most programming languages make heavy use of ordinary variables.
 They also (generally) support using environment variables.

-- also heavily used for writing shell scripts -
+Shells like bash - also heavily used for writing shell scripts -

 have a slightly different audience in mind than normal programming